BradLarson/GPUImage/README.md

   - *fractionalWidthOfAPixel*: How large the dots are, as a fraction of the width and height of the image (0.0 - 1.0, default 0.05)
   - *dotScaling*: What fraction of each grid space is taken up by a dot, from 0.0 to 1.0 with a default of 0.9.

+- **GPUImageHalftoneFilter**: Applies a halftone effect to an image, like news print
+  - *fractionalWidthOfAPixel*: How large the halftone dots are, as a fraction of the width and height of the image (0.0 - 1.0, default 0.05)

 - **GPUImageCrosshatchFilter**: This converts an image into a black-and-white crosshatch pattern
   - *crossHatchSpacing*: The fractional width of the image to use as the spacing for the crosshatch.
 The default is 0.03.
   - *lineWidth*: A relative width for the crosshatch lines.
 The default is 0.003.